How to Find Product Price Based on Customer Buying History from QuickBooks Desktop Applications

 }

-In this, we will send Customer’s ListID.
+In this, we will send the Customer’s ListID.

 var invoiceList = allinvoices.QBXMLMsgsRs.InvoiceQueryRs.InvoiceRet